zCubed3/AssetMigrator-rs/README.md

 ### DISCLAIMER!
 This is a rewrite + extension of https://github.com/notnotnotswipez/PrefabConverter to Rust!
-All credit goes to notnotswipez for his original implementation.
+All credit goes to notnotnotswipez for his original implementation.

 ### What is this?
 Ever had files from one Unity project you wanted to migrate to another?